UW-GDA/gda_course_2021/resources/project/README.md

     * Let's try to type all questions/comments in the #project Slack channel, so presenters can follow up later
     * Hoping we can do one short question/response live during the transition to the next speaker
     * I expect active engagement from the entire class.
 Part of your final project grade is based on participation during the group session
-* Optional (but strongly recommended): Enable read access for the GDA student team in the Github org, so others can see your great work, and learn from what you've done!
+* Before your presentation, please enable read access on your repo, so others in the class can see your great work, and learn from what you've done!
+   * Open the "Settings" tab near the top of your repo
+   * Select "Manage Access" on left side
+   * Click the green "Invite teams or people"
+   * Type `gda_w2021_students` in the search bar and select
+   * Use the default Read access and click the green button to proceed
+   * Check the UW-GDA organization to see other project repos!

 #### Some Perspective